 By working together we can make a difference in the protection of our natural resources.

-Together, with Linda, our MAEAP Specialist, Jean from NRCS, Elizabeth, our District Manager, Di'Shun Melbert, NRCS District Conservationist, and all of our resource specialist partners, we will help our community make partnerships and connect resource needs to protect soil and water for generations; not only today's generation but future generations
+Together, with Linda, our MAEAP Specialist, a District Conservationist from NRCS, Elizabeth, our District Manager, Di'Shun Melbert, NRCS District Conservationist, and all of our resource specialist partners, we will help our community make partnerships and connect resource needs to protect soil and water for generations; not only today's generation but future generations

 KCD OFFICE: 269.775.3368